 Suppose you were to design a block random assignment in order to predict evaluations in 1997.
 Use the R package blockTools (for example code, see [Web address]) to perform a block random assignment, blocking on sex, church membership, social class, and evaluations in 1996.
 Decide for yourself how many subjects to include in each block.
 Compare the treatment and control groups to verify that blocking produced groups that have the same profile of sex, church membership, social class, and evaluations in 1996.
 See accompanying R output.

 Suppose you wanted to assess how well your blocking design performed in terms of increasing the precision with which treatment effects are estimated.
 Of course, there was no actual treatment in this case, but imagine that shortly after the survey in 1996, a treatment were administered to a randomly selected treatment group.
 (Here is an instance in which the sharp null hypothesis of no effect is known to be true!)
 The outcome from this imaginary experiment is evaluations of national conditions in 1997.
-Compare the sampling distribution of the estimated treatment effect (which should be centered on zero) under complete random assignment to the sampling distribution of the estimated treatment effect under block random assignment.
+Compare the sampling distribution of the estimated treatment effect (which should be centered on zero) under balanced complete random assignment to the sampling distribution of the estimated treatment effect under block random assignment.
 See results below.

-Calculate the sampling distribution of the estimated treatment effect under complete random assignment using regression to control for the variables that would have otherwise been used to form blocks.
+Calculate the sampling distribution of the estimated treatment effect under balanced complete random assignment using regression to control for the variables that would have otherwise been used to form blocks.
 Compare the resulting distribution to the sampling distribution of the estimated treatment effect under block random assignment.
 Does blocking produce an appreciable gain in precision over what is achieved by covariate adjustment?
 The R output below shows the results from a three-way comparison of complete random assignment (a balanced design in which units had a 0.5 probability of being assigned to the treatment), block random assignment (again with a difference-in-means estimator.
 All three estimators are centered on the true ATE of zero.
 The least precise method is complete random assignment with the difference-in-means estimator, which produces a standard error of 0.167.
 The most precise approach is blocking, which produces a standard error of 0.129.
 Slightly inferior to blocking is covariate adjustment, which produces a standard error of 0.131.
 (Adding a long list of interactions among the covariates leaves the results unchanged.)
 Blocking’s slight superiority stems from the fact that, under blocking, there is no incidental correlation between the covariates and random assignments and therefore no “collinearity penalty.”

 > # results